CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

 ### Flood pattern creation form

-The creation form has several fields you can set.
+The creation form has several fields you can set:

 ### Name
 Here you can name your flood pattern.
 We recommend using a descriptive name to make